Astrovirus: Signs and symptoms in humans

 Members of a relatively new virus family, the astroviridae, astroviruses are now recognised as a cause of gastroenteritis in children, whose immune systems are underdeveloped, and elderly adults, whose immune systems are generally somewhat compromised.
 Presence of viral particles in fecal matter and in epithelial intestinal cells indicate that the virus replicates in the gastrointestinal tract of humans.
 The main symptoms are diarrhoea, followed by nausea, vomiting, fever, malaise and abdominal pain.
 Some research studies have shown that the incubation period of the disease is approximately three to four days.
 Astrovirus infection is not usually a severe situation and only in some rare cases leads to dehydration.
 The severity and variation in symptoms correlates with the region the case develops in.
 This could be due to climatic factors influencing the life cycle or transmission method for that particular strain of Astrovirus.
 Malnutrition and immunodeficiency tend to exacerbate the condition, leading to more severe cases or secondary conditions that could require hospital care.
 Otherwise, infected people do not need hospitalization because symptoms will reduce by themselves, after 2 to 4 days.

+Human infections are usually self-limiting but may also spread systematically and infect immunocompromised individuals.

+Astroviruses most frequently cause infection of the gastrointestinal tract but in some animals they may result in encephalitis (humans and cattle), hepatitis (avian) and nephritis (avian).